 These conditions can affect people of any age.
 That being said, the most common form of eczema (atopic dermatitis) most commonly begins during childhood, whereas psoriasis typically develops from ages 15 to 35.
 Along with performing skin tests, this is one of multiple methods pediatricians or doctors may use to distinguish between the two.

 SIMILARITY: Psoriasis and Eczema Both Need Moisture

-Shared symptoms such as patchy red rashes combined with dry skin can make it difficult for us to distinguish between psoriasis and eczema, despite the above mentioned differences in cause and development.
+Shared symptoms such as patchy red rashes combined with dry skin can make it difficult to distinguish between psoriasis and eczema, despite the above-mentioned differences in cause and development.